vasabril98/belly-button-challenge/README.md

 ## Advanced Challenge

-Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.
+Adapt the [Gauge Chart](https://plot.ly/javascript/gauge-charts/) to plot the weekly washing frequency of the individual.

     * You will need to modify the example gauge code to account for values ranging from 0 through 9.